-GOLO makes a very big deal about convincing people that its program is actually not a diet.
+One thing for certain: GOLO makes a very big deal about trying to convince people that its program is actually not a diet.
 They make several references about how dieting and the diet industry has failed people and made us fatter, but that their product isn’t part of the ‘diet industry.’

 Um, okay then.